 Being released on bail leading up to your trial allows you to attend work and other responsibilities and avoid employment or housing loss.
-You are not entirely free when you post bail, though, and you have some essential duties to fulfill to avoid forfeiting the collateral that is backing your bail bond.
+You are not entirely free when you post bail, though; you have some essential duties to fulfill to avoid forfeiting the collateral backing your bail bond.
 Follow our tips, and you can avoid further trouble with the law.

 Make all your court appearances.

 If you miss a court appearance, law enforcement will assume that you are trying to escape and attempt to recapture you.
-You also risk forfeiting the collateral that is being used to guarantee your bail bond.
-This situation is easily avoidable by making sure to attend all of your court dates until the end of your case.
+You also risk forfeiting the collateral used to guarantee your bail bond.
+This situation is easily avoidable by attending all of your court dates until the end of your case.

-Some bail companies will ask you to regularly check-in with them either via phone or in person.
-If they do, make sure to follow the check-in schedule they give you and call them as soon as you realize you’ve missed a check-in.
+Some bail companies will regularly ask you to check in with them via phone or in person.
+If they do, follow the check-in schedule they give you and call them as soon as you realize you’ve missed a check-in.

 Call your bail company if you have questions.

-It’s better to be safe than sorry, so if you’re unsure of when your next court date is or you have questions about your case, don’t hesitate to call your bail company.
-If you miss a court date, make sure to call your bail company as soon as possible before a warrant is issued for your arrest.
+It’s better to be safe than sorry, so if you’re unsure when your next court date is or have questions about your case, don’t hesitate to call your bail company.
+If you miss a court date, make sure to contact your bail company as soon as possible before a warrant is issued for your arrest.

 Have a Loved One in Jail?
 We Can Help!

 If you have a loved one in jail and you are looking to secure a bail bond for them, call our team of professional bail bondsmen at Anytime Bail Bonding, Inc. Like other members of the Professional Bail Agents of the United States, Anytime Bail Bonding, Inc. is a trusted industry expert.
-We can get your loved one out fast so they can get back to their life.
-If you have any questions about the bail bonds process, give us a call at (888) 722-0314 or check out our FAQ.
+We can get your loved ones out fast so they can return to their life.
+If you have questions about the bail bonds process, call us at (888) 722-0314 or check out our FAQ.

 For help with bail bonds in Long Beach and the surrounding area, we recommend Bad Boys Bail Bonds.
-As fellow members of the PBUS, they provide reliable service throughout California and will be happy to help you make the most of your freedom.
+As fellow members of the PBUS, they provide reliable service throughout California.
+They will be happy to help you make the most of your freedom.